gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 \conc

 In "Deliver the Package," adventures are called deliveries.
 Deliveries have their own set of rules that make them chaotic and frantic.

 ### The contract

 All deliveries start with a contract.
-Some are very simple, getting the package from point A to point B, and you can make them as complicated as you like using these five vectors:
+Some are very simple, like transport a package from point A to point B, and you can make them as complicated as you like using these five vectors:

 * **The pickup point.** This is usually at the offices of the contracting megacorp, but it can even be a locker at the station or picking up something from the dry cleaners.
 Anything goes to throw off your rivals.
 * **The delivery point.** Clearly other offices of the same megacorp.
 Be suspicious of any other option.